-The appointed investment managers will hold a diversified mix of investments in line with their agreed benchmark and within their discretion to diverge from the benchmark.
-Within each major market each manager will maintain a diversified portfolio of securities.
-Full details are set out in the SoIA.
+Within this framework, the appointed investment managers will hold an appropriately diversified mix of investments in line with their agreed benchmark and within their discretion to diverge from the benchmark.
+Full details are set out in the SolA.

 The Trustees' policy in relation to the expected return on investments